uclcrypto/pqm4_masked/README.md

 * some changes in the tooling to allow for finer-grained benchmarking and testing (for this, we use a slightly modified version of the `mupq` submodule located at <https//github.com/uclcrypto/mupq>).

+The provided code has not been extensively optimized.
+Simple programming tricks can improve the performances, especially for small number of shares.

 ## Setup/Installation